SuperConfuserUser/superconfuseruser.github.io/_posts/2018-06-26-rails_only_dynamic_form_fields.markdown

 You can add more than just ActiveRecord model attributes created in the database schema and associated models to the Rails active model serializer.

 ## Background
+The [Travelogger](https://github.com/unenlightened/travelogger/blob/javascript-front-end/app/assets/javascripts/trips.js) site keeps track of trips.
+Users have many trips.
+And a trip belongs to a user.

 The project uses a Rails backend API to send JSON data to the JavaScript frontend.
 You can serialize Rails data into a JSON format very easily with [Active Model Serializer](https://github.com/rails-api/active_model_serializers).

+I want an individual trip to know it's user's total trip count.
+One method is to add the user and all of their trips to the single trip's API data and have JavaScript count them.
+But that's total overkill...

+Custom API data can be created on the Rails side instead and then sent to JavaScript.
+Much nicer.
 ## Requirements

 1. Set up the Rails general backend, especially models and associations.